-December’s full Cold Moonrises on Saturday, December 18, 2021!
-And it’s a “Micromoon.”
-Learn more about what the Cold Moon and what makes it special.
+December’s full Cold Moon rises on the night of Wednesday, December 7, 2022.
+On this extra-special night, the full Moon occults the planet Mars, obscuring it from view!
+Learn more about the Cold Moon and what makes it special.

 When to See December’s Full Moon

 Start looking for the full Moon just before sunset as it begins to peek above the horizon.
+December’s full Moon has a high trajectory in the sky, which means that it will be above the horizon for longer than most full Moons.
 To find the exact time that it will appear in your area, consult our Moonrise Calculator.

 Why Is It Called the Cold Moon?